akandug/lead-intelligence-optimizer/README.md

 An end-to-end B2B data pipeline and machine learning scoring system that identifies high-intent prospects and predicts conversion probabilities.
 This system shifts sales focus from traditional firmographic "Big Names" to dynamic behavioral triggers, optimizing outreach efficiency.

 ##  Business Problem & Impact
 The sales team was overwhelmed by a volume of 2,500 leads with a low baseline conversion rate of 5.21%.
-High-value sales development representatives (SDRs) spent excessive time on low-intent enterprise tech leads ("kicking tires"), while high-converting, time-sensitive leads went cold due to delayed response times.
+High-value sales development representatives (SDRs) spent excessive time on low-intent enterprise tech leads, while high-converting, time-sensitive leads went cold due to delayed response times.

 **Key Achievements:**
 * **Model Performance:** Achieved an **ROC-AUC of 0.84** for ranking lead quality.